-The first fever in a baby or an infant is often a scary moment for parents.
-Fortunately, most fevers are harmless and are caused by a mild infection or even over bundling a child.
+The first fever a baby or an infant has is often scary for parents.
+Most fevers are harmless and are caused by a mild infection.
+Overdressing a child may even cause a rise in temperature.

-Regardless, you should report any fever in a newborn that is higher than 100.4 °F, taken rectally, to the child's health care provider.
+Regardless, you should report any fever in a newborn that is higher than 100.4 °F, taken rectally, to the child's doctor.

 Fever is an important part of the body's defense against infection.
 Many older infants develop high fevers with even minor illnesses.

-Febrile seizures are another fear of parents and do occur in some children.
-However, most febrile seizures are over quickly, do not mean your child has epilepsy, and do not cause any permanent harm.
+Febrile seizures do occur in some children and can be scary to parents.
+However, most febrile seizures are over quickly.
+These seizures do not mean your child has epilepsy, and do not cause any lasting harm.

 Your child should drink plenty of fluids.

-Your child can eat foods while having a fever, but do not force the child to eat.
+Children can eat foods when they have a fever.
+But do not force them to eat.

-Children who are ill usually tolerate bland foods better.
+Children who are ill often tolerate bland foods better.
 A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
 You may try:

-Do NOT bundle up a child with blankets or extra clothes, even if your child has the chills.
-This may keep their fever from coming down, or make it higher.
+Do not bundle up a child with blankets or extra clothes, even if the child has the chills.
+This may keep the fever from coming down, or make it go higher.

 A fever does not need to come all the way down to normal.
-Most children will feel better when the temperature drops by even one degree.
+Most children will feel better when their temperature drops by even one degree.

 A lukewarm bath or sponge bath may help cool a fever.